learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 Teacher Logistics Quiz (TeacherQuizModule)
 ------------------------------------------

 You can use this module to show teachers a quiz as part of the registration process.
 The quiz is typically used to ensure that teachers know the basic logistical knowledge they need to participate in the program smoothly.
 Teachers will have to enter a correct answer to every question before they are allowed to proceed.
-Often the information they need is provided via e-mail or at an in-person training session, so you can use this module as a means of forcing teachers to stay in touch.
+Often the information they need is provided via email or at an in-person training session, so you can use this module as a means of forcing teachers to stay in touch.

 The teacher quiz is based on a custom form.
 To set it up:
 1) Create a custom form at /customforms/.
 Make sure that you specify a correct answer for every question.